How To Claim Compensation For A Herniated Disc / Slipped Disc? – How Much Can I Claim?

 What Could You Claim For A Slipped Or Herniated Disc?

-A compensation award may be made up of two heads of claim—general damages and special damages.
+A compensation award may be made up of compensation from two different avenues —general damages and special damages.

 Special Damages – This is designed to compensate you for any financial expenses or losses incurred, or those that will be incurred in the future, as a result of a slipped disc accident at work.
 For example, the time required to heal after an accident could restrict your ability to earn an income.
 If that is the case, then you could have grounds to claim for the loss of earnings.
 A special damages claim could also include: